-Safe and effective vaccines represent the most promising intervention to prevent morbidity and mortality during the coronavirus disease (COVID)-19 pandemic.^{1,2} Several COVID-19 Phase 3 vaccine efficacy trials are ongoing with others predicted to start soon.
-In a clinical trial, diagnostic testing of suspected cases (e.g. reverse transcription polymerase chain reaction [RT-PCR] for severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2]) could be triggered by the presence of any COVID-19 associated symptom.
-However, the signs and symptoms associated with COVID-19 are extensive and overlap with those of other common viral infections.^{3,4} Thus, it is possible that diagnostic work-up following any COVID-19 associated symptom would lead to indiscriminate testing and overwhelm laboratory capacity whilst primarily yielding negative results.
+Safe and effective vaccines represent the most promising intervention to prevent morbidity and mortality during the coronavirus disease (COVID)-19 pandemic.^{1,2} Positive results have recently emerged from three ongoing vaccine efficacy trials of COVID-19 vaccines.^{3,5} However, further vaccines are required to meet global demand, and vaccines currently in early development may result in better tolerability profiles, scalability, impact on viral shedding, and may be suitable to specific population subgroups.
+Thus, further important COVID-19 vaccine efficacy trials are predicted to start soon.
+In a clinical trial, diagnostic testing of suspected cases (e.g., reverse transcription polymerase chain reaction [RT-PCR] for severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2]) could be triggered by the presence of any COVID-19 associated symptom.
+A household survey in the United Kingdom (UK) showed that fever, cough, anosmia, and ageusia were present on the day of testing in only 60% of symptomatic, RT-PCR positive individuals, implying that other less specific signs/symptoms associated with COVID-19 occur in a substantial number of patients.6 The signs and symptoms associated with COVID-19 are extensive and overlap with those of other common viral infections.^{7,8} Thus, it is possible that diagnostic work-up following any COVID-19 associated symptom would lead to indiscriminate testing and overwhelm laboratory capacity whilst primarily yielding negative results.